snd2000/Mobile-Tracking-System/README.md

-# Mobile-number-locator
+# Mobile-Tracking-System

-a simple python script to check where the mobile number was registered and generated.
+A python script to tracking the location of your mobile through your phone number.
 The script runs and opens a html doc to show the whereabouts of the number in a map.
 This was part of our Semester project demonstration.
 You can also read our project report in folder || Docs ||.